Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 ![notebook](assets/notebook_1.png)

-Here’s a breakdown of what each section outlined in red in the Snowflake notebook:
+Here's a breakdown of what each section outlined in red in the Snowflake notebook:

 **Left Panel (Files and Databases)**: